elliotgaramendi/sin-e-spoiler/docs/o1-introductory-tutorial.md

 ---

-### Step 1: Base CSS Architecture I Complete System for “Sin E Spoiler”
+### Step 1: Styles I Base CSS Architecture for “Sin E Spoiler”

 This section contains the **entire CSS system** needed to support the "Sin E Spoiler" React cinema app.
 It follows your modular, responsive, and animation-rich style methodology with `@property`, keyframes, and scroll-driven interactions.
 Layered CSS system designed to be:
 - ✅ **Semantic** (HTML5)